Voya Financial, Inc. research snapshot

 Business essence

 Voya earns money by administering retirement plans, managing assets, earning investment spreads, and underwriting employee-benefit risks.
 The model mixes fee-based, spread-based, and underwriting revenue.
-In Q1 2026, Retirement client assets were $780 billion, Investment Management AUM was $353 billion, and Employee Benefits annualized in-force premiums and fees were $3.6 billion.
+At March 31, 2026, Retirement client assets were $780 billion, Investment Management AUM was $353 billion, and Employee Benefits annualized in-force premiums and fees were $3.6 billion.

 Moat

 The strongest advantages are employer distribution, participant relationships, recordkeeping systems, scale, regulatory licenses, and the ability to combine retirement, investment, and benefits products.
-Voya also reported approximately 12.2 million employees on the Benefitfocus platform.
+Voya supports about 15.7 million client relationships, including the Benefitfocus platform.
 The moat is useful but not absolute because employers can switch providers and fee pressure is persistent.

 Munger risk inversion

-The thesis can fail through a market selloff that reduces asset-based fees, participant outflows, weaker spreads, credit losses, adverse benefit claims, regulatory changes, cyber events, or a costly integration.
+The thesis can fail through a market selloff that reduces asset-based fees, participant outflows, weaker spreads, credit losses, adverse benefit claims, regulatory changes, cyber events, a costly integration, or the July 2026 takeover reports fading without a transaction.
 The skeptical case is that recent earnings growth reflects favorable markets and acquired scale more than durable organic economics.

 Management

 Heather Lavallee has led Voya as CEO since 2023 after overseeing Workplace Solutions, Investment Management, technology, data, strategy, and risk.
 Management completed the OneAmerica full-service retirement-plan acquisition in January 2025.
-In 2025 Voya paid $174 million of common dividends and repurchased $200 million of common stock.
-Q1 2026 capital returns were approximately $200 million.
+In 2025 Voya generated about $775 million of excess capital and paid $174 million of common dividends while repurchasing $200 million of common stock.
+Q1 2026 capital returns were about $200 million.
 The record is constructive, but integration and capital allocation through a weaker cycle remain unproven.

 Industry trend